MANSCAPED Lawn Mower vs Lawn Mower 2.0 - What's the Difference?

 Wet and Dry Use Approved

-We also know that plenty of you manscape to the beat of your own drum, or whatever, and manscape wherever you damn well please.
+We also know that plenty of you groom to the beat of your own drum, or whatever, and groom wherever you damn well please.
 So, since we were already building a newer, better Lawn Mower, we took the time to accommodate you rebels all the same.
-The 2.0 is completely waterproof.
+The 2.0 is waterproof.
 If you’re going to manscape in the shower anyways, you might as well do it with the best trimmer you can get.

 Bigger and Better